Community policing: Social media

-Some positives that social media brings to law enforcement would include increasing trust in law enforcement, educating the public of safety issues, decrease crime, identifying the root cause of neighborhood crime and the "good cop" frame.
-When talking about increasing trust in law enforcement, social media is regarded to improve agencies' capacities to engage with the community positively.
+Some positives that social media brings to law enforcement would include increasing trust in law enforcement, educating the public of safety issues, decreasing crime, identifying the root cause of neighborhood crime, and framing the "good cop" frame.
+When talking about increasing trust in law enforcement, social media is regarded as improving agencies' capacities to engage with the community positively.
 Active social media use can humanize officers and eventually increase trust between the police and the community.
 Educating the public-on-public safety issues, departments with a stake in community outreach can utilize social media to disseminate details on suspects, crime prevention efforts, or other public safety concerns.
 Recent studies have found that social media is useful for both analyzing past crime and predicting those that will occur in the future, which is conductive to intelligence-driven and predictive police models.
 According to "good cop" frame or theory, police personnel are honorable, obedient, well-trained, and genuinely committed to preventing crime and safeguarding the public from harm.

 Some negatives that social media brings to law enforcement would include the "bad cop" frame and rapid spreading.
 The "bad cop" frame or theory is where police officers are portrayed as ineffective, a little crooked, and most frequently incompetent within the evil cop frame.
 In contrast to reality, police personnel are portrayed in police shows as being more violent and aggressive.
 There are times when the media's misrepresentation of police and their work has blatantly detrimental effects on police.
 Rapid spreading happens when negative results of a situation are published online, it might be very difficult to remove them because, as the phrase goes, "Once on the Internet, always on the Internet."